ovh/docs/pages/web_cloud/web_hosting/copy_database/guide.en-sg.md

 Once you have made a copy of your source database, you will need to take a final action if you want to use your new database.

-In the `Ongoing tasks`{.action} tab, ensure that the copy is complete (the line corresponding to your copy has disappeared).
+In the `Ongoing tasks`{.action} tab, ensure that the duplication is complete (the line corresponding to your copy has disappeared).

 To connect the new database to your website, edit the configuration file for your **C**ontent **M**anagement **S**ystem (**CMS**) and enter the connection information for the new database.